HyperMOOC: Augmenting MOOC Videos with Concept-based Embedded Visualizations: Design Space for Augmenting MOOC Videos

 \toolName{} leverages data across all semantic levels, from element-level basic concepts to conclusion-level course structures.
 This multi-level approach ensures that learners can access both explanatory and exploratory content, facilitating a comprehensive understanding of the course material.

-\textbf{Dimension II: Visual Effect.} After summarizing all the data types in the videos an important question is how to augment these data through visualization.
-In the data video domain, data may be presented as graphical marks~\cite{amini2017authoring}, and multiple graphical marks can be combined into information-rich frames to convey insights.
-Inspired by this, we consider augmenting data in videos as overlays of graphical marks.
-In addition, video effects are also widely used as a means of augmentation~\cite{Chen2023Sporthesia,chen2021augmenting,chen2023iball}, and different video effects can guide learners to redistribute their attention.
-We categorize these visual effects as \textit{graphical marks} and \textit{video effects}:
+\textbf{Dimension II: Visual Effect.} Having established what to augment, this dimension addresses how.
+In the data video domain, data may be presented as graphical marks~\cite{amini2017authoring}, combined into information-rich frames to convey insights.
+User interviews validated this framework as participants naturally distinguished ``seeing additional information'' versus ``being guided to look at something,'' while E2 characterized it as ``showing versus highlighting.''
+Drawing from visualization grammar~\cite{amini2017authoring} and video augmentation literature~\cite{Chen2023Sporthesia,chen2021augmenting,chen2023iball}, we categorize visual effects as: (1) \textit{graphical marks} providing persistent information overlays, and (2) \textit{video effects} dynamically redirecting attention.

 \begin{itemize}[leftmargin=*] \item \textit{\uline{Embedded Representation}} are static visual elements directly integrated into the original video.
 Common augmented video work~\cite{chen2023iball} usually uses marks such as text and wireframes to explain the content, while more sophisticated data videos~\cite{amini2017authoring} incorporate complex visualizations like explanatory figures and basic charts.
 Therefore, we categorize basic graphical marks into \raisebox{-1.3mm}{ } \textit{Text}, \raisebox{-1.3mm}{ } \textit{Figures}, and \raisebox{-1.3mm}{ } \textit{Charts}.
 Further, based on extensive expert feedback and E1's experience in MOOC teaching, \raisebox{-1mm}{ } \textit{Annotations} are also considered a critical graphical mark.
 Instructors use drawing-board to explain video content in real-time, which is deemed as an important teaching method~\cite{chorianopoulos2013usability}.